ecliptik/ecliptik.github.io/_posts/2021-12-30-This-Website-Is-Now-Available-on-IPFS,-ENS,-and-Handshake.md

 ---
 layout: post
-title: This Websites Is Now Available on IPFS, ENS, and Handshake
+title: This Website Is Now Available on IPFS, ENS, and Handshake
 category: technology
 tags: ipfs distributed
 ---